 Growing up in Nashville, Pam Tillis was born with country music in her blood.
 Her father was legendary country singer-songwriter Mel Tillis.
-She made her Grand Ole Opry debut at the age of 8 singing "Tom Dooley," but it would take awhile for her solo career to actually take off.
+She made her Grand Ole Opry debut at the age of 8 singing "Tom Dooley," but it would take awhile for her solo career to take off.

-Tillis briefly enrolled in the University of Tennessee, where she was involving with various different singing troupes.
+Tillis briefly enrolled in the University of Tennessee, where she was involving with various singing troupes.
 She dropped out in 1976 to work for her father's publishing company.
-She wrote the song "The Other Side of the Morning" for Barbara Fairchild, which performed fairly well on the country charts, and moved out to California where she founded the jazz and rock band Freelight.
+She wrote the song "The Other Side of the Morning" for Barbara Fairchild, which performed fairly well on the country charts, and she moved out to California where she founded the jazz and rock band Freelight.

 But it's lonely out there in California.
 A few years later, she returned to her country roots in Nashville and continued thriving as a songwriter, penning songs for artists like Gloria Gaynor, Conway Twitty, Darryl & Don Ellis and Tim Ryan.
 Shortly after performing at the famous Bluebird Café, she was signed to Warner Bros Records for a solo career in the early '80s.
 While Tillis' early songs "Goodbye Highway" and "Those Memories of You" made it onto the country charts, things really took off for Tillis in the early 90s after signing with Arista Nashville.

 Her first single with her new record label, "Don't Tell Me What to Do," reached number 5 on the charts.
 Her next album, Put Yourself in My Place, had multiple other strong performing songs like "Blue Rose Is" and "One of Those Things."
 Tillis continued to release hit albums in the '90s like Homeward Looking Angel, All of This Love, Sweetheart's Dance and Every Time.
 She regularly had singles that landed in the top 5 on the Billboard country charts like "Land of the Living" and "Spilled Perfume."